akhalinem/node-transition/weekly-logs/week-00-fundamentals.md

 ### Notes for Next Time

-- Remember to stop PostgreSQL service when not in use (save battery)
+- Remember to stop PostgreSQL/Redis services when not in use (save battery)
 - Use `brew services list` to check what's running
 - Create project databases with descriptive names
 - Document connection strings for each project
+- Redis is much lighter than PostgreSQL - can keep running
+- Both services now ready for URL Shortener project

 ---